allegheny-college-cmpsc-105-spring-2024/resto-Orion-Grieco/README.md

 ## Before the final submission

-- Please check the gatorgrade report in GitHub Actions and resolve any issues, including completing and deleting all TODO markers.
+- Please check the gatorgrade report in GitHub Actions and resolve any issues, including completing and deleting all - markers.